 To control for unobserved heterogeneity caused by time invariant characteristics (gender for example) in the same persons group, a fixed effects model is used.
 By using the fixed effect model, the time invariant characteristics of an individual that influence health are controlled for and therefore this model might produce better estimates.
 The model here is:

-Yit=β0+β1*Timet+β2*Treatedi+β3*Time*Treated+αi+εit
+Yit=β0+β1*Timet+β3*Time*Treated+αi+εit

 Where αi is the individuals intercept.
 This will cancel out in the fixed effects model regression, therefore reducing the error term.